KamilKonopski/growly/README.md

 > For the **full experience (with local backend and data persistence)**, please see **Installation & Running the App** below.

 > A web application for habit tracking, learning, and personal development, featuring data visualization and flashcards.
->
-> The Growly project was created as a student project as part of computer science studies.

 ---